markravinet/old_markravinet.github.io/inferring_selection_part1.md

----
-title: "Inferring selection in the genome - part 1"
+# Inferring selection in the genome - part 1
-layout: archive
-permalink: /sliding_windows/
----

 There are many different ways to detect regions under divergent selection.
 In this tutorial, we are going to compute three of them in sliding genomic windows:
 - pi, a measure of genetic variation